Skip to main content

 Is the everydrop Filter A worth the price over aftermarket filters?

 For most households with newer Whirlpool-family fridges, yes.
 The triple NSF certification guarantees contaminant reduction that aftermarket filters typically cannot match.
 The rotating knob design also means precise fit is essential — aftermarket filters designed for the older push-in housing will not work in Filter A models.
-At $48, it is actually $6 less than the Filter 1, making it the more affordable of the two everydrop OEM options.
+It is actually slightly less expensive than the Filter 1, making it the more affordable of the two everydrop OEM options.

 Final Verdict